sveawebpay/java-integration/README.md

 ## 1. Introduction
 This integration package is built for developers to simplify the integration of Svea WebPay services.
-Using this package will make your implementation sustainable and unaffected for changes in our payment system.
+Using this package will make your implementation sustainable and unaffected by changes in our payment system.
 Just make sure to update the package regularly.

 The API is built as a *Fluent API*, ie. you can use *method chaining* when implementing it in your code.